 mysql: The connection handler returned from

-key: The path name to the key file
+key: The path name of the client private key file.

-cert: The path name to the certificate file
+cert: The path name of the client public key certificate file.

-capath: The path name to a directory that contains trusted SSL CA certificates in PEM format
+capath: The path name of the directory that contains trusted SSL CA certificate files.

 This function always returns